How to Buy a Second Home With No Down Payment

 - VA loans – Current or former members of the military may be eligible for VA loans, which are also 0% down.
 Check the service time requirements to find out if you are eligible.

 Want to access your equity without taking on more debt?
-EasyKnock’s program makes it possible to convert up to 90% of your home’s value into cash which you can then use to purchase your second home.
+A sale-leaseback program makes it possible to convert your home equity into cash which you can then use to purchase your second home.

 - The ability to make a strong offer – In today’s competitive market, nothing beats cash.
 Likewise, sellers often expect buyers to sacrifice traditional contingencies (for example, the option to back out of the deal without a penalty if your first home doesn’t sell).
-Since EasyKnock removes your first mortgage from the equation, you’ll have cash-on-hand and zero risk of ending up with two mortgages.
+Since a sale-leaseback program removes your first mortgage from the equation, you’ll have cash-on-hand and zero risk of ending up with two mortgages.

 - No interest – Most of the above options effectively add to your debt—and you’ll need to pay interest on the borrowed money.
 In contrast, selling your home allows you to pay off your mortgage and access earnest cash.
 That’s less debt and less interest.

-- No risk of foreclosure – Since EasyKnock’s solution isn’t a loan, you won’t risk foreclosure.
+- No risk of foreclosure – Since a sale-leaseback solution isn’t a loan, you won’t risk foreclosure.
 You simply stay on as a renter until you’re ready to relocate.
-EasyKnock also offers an option that allows you to repurchase your home in the future.

 What to Consider